-Entrance requires the completion of the Ontario Secondary School Diploma (OSSD), and may have courses at U/M/C level of difficulty.
+Entrance requires the completion of the Ontario Secondary School Diploma (OSSD), and may require courses at specific U/M/C level of difficulty.

 For more specific requirements it is necessary to consult the individual College website or www. ontariocolleges.ca.